Pioneering carbon storage

 We are leading research with global industry partners across the entire carbon capture and storage chain, to provide innovative solutions to reduce global carbon dioxide emissions and meet global energy demands.

-In frontier research with potentially ground-breaking impact on science and society, the team secured a €3 million European Research Council Advanced Award, one of only 16 awards made across Europe.
-This will allow the team progress plans to 3D print porous rocks with incorporated micro sensors - effectively creating ‘smart rocks' which can ‘talk' about what actually goes on deep underground.
-Then they will replicate in laboratory conditions what actually happens deep underground to provide information at a microscopic level that is simply not available.
+In a project with potentially ground-breaking impact on science and society, the team secured a €3 million European Research Council Advanced Award, one of only 16 awards made across Europe.
+This has allowed the team progress plans to 3D print porous rocks with incorporated micro sensors - effectively creating ‘smart rocks' which can ‘talk' about what actually goes on deep underground.